privacy-scaling-explorations/acceleration-program/Doc/FAQ.md

 1. you can compete with other proposals during the proposal stage.
 2. or you can simply work on other tasks
 3. or all the applicants can form a team

+## What is the Selection Criteria as Applicants?

+Our selection criteria are tailored for young university students, active technical community members, and early-career professionals in cryptography and blockchain, focusing on those with a strong interest in advancing their knowledge and contributions in the field.